By Staff Writer

 This course covers the basics involved in managing other nurses, going beyond routine duties, and focusing on skills needed to supervise an effective nursing staff.

 A clinical internship prepares nursing students for their future role as RNs.
-A nursing student needs substantial, hands-on medical training in a professional environment, including observation by experienced professionals.
+A nursing student needs substantial practical medical training in a professional environment under observation by experienced professionals.

-Accredited Online LPN to RN Programs
+Accredited Online LPN-to-RN Programs

-Individual programs may also receive accreditation from organizations that specialize in the field.
+Individual programs may also receive accreditation from specialty organizations in their field of study.
 The two main accreditation organizations for nursing programs are the Commission on Collegiate Nursing Education (CCNE) and the Accreditation Commission for Education in Nursing (ACEN).
-Be sure any LPN to RN online program you consider is accredited by one of these organizations.
+Be sure any LPN-to-RN online program you consider holds accreditation from one of these organizations.

-Online LPN to RN Programs
+Online LPN-to-RN Programs